prisma/prisma1/content/04-Reference/04-Functions/04-Server-side-Subscriptions.md

 ### Example

-Here is an example of a subscription functions:
+Here is an example of a subscription function:

 ```yaml
 functions: